EETChallenge/3et_challenge_2025/README.md

 ```
 First we determine how to divide the raw recordings into sub-recordings.
 The 'slicing_time_window' is the length of each sub-recording, and the 'train_stride_time' is the stride between two consecutive sub-recordings.
 For example, if args.train_length=30 and temp_subsample_factor=0.2, then the slicing_time_window=30*(10000us/0.2)=1.5s.
 Meaning that each sub-recording is 1.5s long, and in this sequence, every event frame/ voxel grid will correspond to a recording time window of 10000us/0.2=50ms, and there will be 30 of them in this sub-sequence.
 Assume the args.train_stride is 5, then train_stride_time=5*(10000us/0.2)=250us, meaning that the next sub-recording will start 250us after the previous one.
 This is for expanding the total number of training samples.

+**Important Note for Testing:** While you can experiment with different temporal subsample factors during training, the evaluation of test results must be performed at the original 100 Hz label frequency.
+Therefore, `temp_subsample_factor` must be set to 1.0 in your `test_config.json`.
+This ensures your predictions align with the ground truth labels for proper evaluation.

 After the raw event sequence is sliced into raw event sub-sequences, we can convert each of them into different event representations.
 The transformations are defined in the following code sniplet. **SliceLongEventsToShort** is a transformation that separate the raw event sub-sequences further into (10000us)/temp_subsample_factor time windows. **EventSlicesToVoxelGrid** is a transformation that convert each time window into the actual event representation, in this case, voxel grids with args.n_time_bins number of time bins.